MilosRasic/reunit/README.md

 expect(count.props.count).toBe(1);
 ```

-Because after we call `increment()` which we can guess increments the `Counter` state by 1, the wrappers stil hold output of the initial render.
+Because after we call `increment()` which we can guess increments the `Counter` state by 1, the wrappers still hold output of the initial render.
 To get a test case that works as expected, we have to update the root wrapper, and find the `Count` element again.

 ```
 const wrapper = render(<Counter />);

 const count = singleResult(wrapper.findByName('Count'));

-expect(count.props.count).toBe(1);
+expect(count.props.count).toBe(0);

 count.props.increment();